jarenadams21/urban-sound-classifier/README.md

 * Noticed accuracy boost from this (83% with 12 epochs) street_music and car_horn still has trouble for example though, could be dataset limitation
 * Studied importance and meaning of backpropagation in each epoch, weight adjustments, and how that relates to kernels throughout training.

+1/7/2024-extended
+* Examining effects of increased convultional complexity with added block, larger kernels, and smaller strides to use more input data (but these stride decreases were reciprocated by padding increases and i am unsure on the result of those two decisions in tandem right now)
+* Havent touched kaiming_normal logic, would be helpful to understand its purpose
+* Increased dropout at more complex cnn layers (higher dimension inputs) !
+Next steps: verify this project can be optimized with stronger modifications and move on to art detection/classifier using image  processing instead

 ### Pillars of Improvement (backprops, hyperparameters, and model updates)
 #### Testing Different Kernel Sizes